krkn-chaos/krkn/docs/node_scenarios.md

 #### Baremetal
 **NOTE**: Baremetal requires setting the IPMI user and password to power on, off, and reboot nodes, using the config options `bm_user` and `bm_password`.

-It currently assumes that all nodes have the same user and password.
+It currently assumes that all nodes have the same user and password, and that the cluster stores the IPMI address of each node.
+That is not always the case depending on how the cluster is created.

 **NOTE**: Baremetal requires oc (openshift client) be installed on the machine running Kraken.